haarer/toolchain68k/README.md

  * avr
  * arm-none-eabi

-The script works on Windows 10 with MSYS2 and on Ubuntu 23.10 (mantic).
-It may work on other platforms but i dont run any tests.
+The script builds on github CI on Windows with MSYS2 and on Ubuntu-latest.
+On my machine i build it on CachyOS (arch linux) It may work on other platforms but i dont run any tests.

 The toolchains are packaged into archives suitable for the platformio development environment (https://platformio.org).
 The archives can be used with eclipse or with make files as well - just unpack them.